 Enjoy the views of the city and river from the Kangaroo Point cliffs.
 You might even want to repel them.

-Or enjoy watching the sun setting and the lights coming on over the city and Story Bridge.
+Or enjoy watching the sun setting and the lights coming on over the city and the Story Bridge.

 Southbank Parklands and the Cultural Precinct